jhuapl-bio/taxtriage/docs/tass_scoring_methods.md

        --thresholds_json sampletype_best_thresholds.json
 ```

 :warning: The above command is an example and may require adjustments based on your specific file paths, sample types, and desired parameters.
+Not all of these args are required as well, so you can omit those that don't apply to your use case.
+For instance, if you don't have Kraken2/Centrifuge results for comparison, you can leave out the `--k2` argument.

 The output will be in JSON format, which can be generated downstream as ODR and TSV with: